 On the other hand, if you're thinking about pursuing a master's degree because you want to become a better teacher, you have some research to do.
 It's unclear what effect teacher education has on student achievement.
 Some studies find that teachers with master's degrees see some improvement in student outcomes, but others don't find any measurable correlation between teacher education and student outcomes.

 And if you're looking into master's programs because you want to maximize your earning potential, be sure you understand how a graduate degree impacts teacher salaries in your district.
-As reported above, many districts link teacher salaries to teacher education level, which means earning a master's degree in teaching or a master's degree in education can lead to an automatic pay raise.
-What you need to look at is whether the dollar amount of that raise will justify the cost of an MAT or MEd.
+Many districts link teacher salaries to teacher education level, which means earning a master's degree in teaching or a master's degree in education can lead to an automatic pay raise.
+Find out whether the dollar amount of that raise will justify the cost of an MAT or MEd.

 "If you have a salary guide, you can figure out how much a degree is worth," advises principal and former teacher Phillip Crisostomo.
 "Most districts have a salary scale with an increase for a certain number of credits or a degree.
 The earlier in your career you get your degree, the less of an increase you need to make it worth it.
 When I first earned my Master's degree, it was a $3,000 difference each year.
 That wasn't a lot, but in 10 years, that is a $30,000 difference, which is more than enough to pay my student loan."